OrAmram100/Web-crawler/README.md

 open another console:
 cd front -> yarn start

-(Don't forget to do npm init at first to create a package.json file that includes information the project, such as name, version, description, dependencies, and other metadata).
+(Don't forget to run 'npm init' at first to create a package.json file that includes information the project, such as name, version, description, dependencies, and other metadata).